James Gibbons (footballer): Port Vale

 Gibbons missed the start of the 2021–22 season with his hamstring injury, returning to fitness at the end of August.
-With David Worrall now established at right-wing back in a 3–5–2 formation, Gibbons slotted into the side at left-wing back and formed "an impressive relationship" with left-sided centre-half Dan Jones.
+With David Worrall now established at right-wing-back in a 3–5–2 formation, Gibbons slotted into the side at left-wing-back and formed "an impressive relationship" with left-sided centre-half Dan Jones.
 After providing an assist and a goal during a 3–2 defeat at Oldham Athletic on 20 November, it was reported in The Sentinel that "his performances at left wing back have been a highlight of the season so far".
-After signing veteran left-wing back Chris Hussey in the January transfer window, Clarke stated that Gibbons would remain an important members of the squad and that he liked to have competition for all positions.
-However Gibbons picked up another hamstring injury which saw him ruled out for a few weeks.
+After signing veteran left-wing-back Chris Hussey in the January transfer window, Clarke stated that Gibbons would remain an important members of the squad and that he liked to have competition for all positions.
+However, Gibbons picked up another hamstring injury which saw him ruled out for a few weeks.
 He returned to action in mid-February and said "I trust my hamstrings now.
 Hopefully, that is the last of them."
 Instead he missed a month of action with ankle ligament damage.
 He started in the play-off final at Wembley Stadium as Vale secured promotion with a 3–0 victory over Mansfield Town; Michael Baggaley of The Sentinel wrote that "[Gibbons] had a fine game... quality player who proved it again when it mattered".
 He was offered a new contract in June 2022.

 Bristol Rovers

-On 22 June 2022, Gibbons joined fellow newly-promoted League One side Bristol Rovers on a two-year deal, having turned down the offer of a new contract with Port Vale.
+On 22 June 2022, Gibbons joined fellow newly promoted League One side Bristol Rovers on a two-year deal, having turned down the offer of a new contract with Port Vale.
 Gibbons made his debut at the Memorial Stadium on the opening day of the 2022–23 season as Rovers fell to a late 2–1 defeat to another newly promoted side in Forest Green Rovers.
 Gibbons played the full ninety minutes in Rovers' first two matches of the season, before a scan revealed a stress fracture in his foot that would rule him out through injury for around eight to twelve weeks.
 Gibbons' return to first-team action came on 4 October when he came off of the bench in a 2–0 EFL Trophy victory over Crystal Palace U21.
-He dropped to the bench the following month as manager Joey Barton switched to a back three and preferred Scott Sinclair at right-wing back.
+He dropped to the bench the following month as manager Joey Barton switched to a back three and preferred Scott Sinclair at right-wing-back.

+He missed the start of the 2023–24 season due to injury.
+In his first appearance of the campaign, Gibbons scored his first goal for the club in a 4–1 EFL Trophy Group stage victory over Cheltenham Town, later scoring an own goal.
+He made a further 13 appearances for Rovers, including an FA Cup game with Whitby Town in which he set up the opening goal.
+However, he lost his first-team place under new boss Matt Taylor, with Jack Hunt and Luke Thomas being preferred at right-back.
+Bristol Rovers released him in June 2024 at the end of his contract.